richsalz/draft-rsalz-tls-analysis/draft-rsalz-tls-analysis.md

 Note that it is not a requirement that the full ANDG participate in all document reviews.
-To avoid confusion, the contact point SHOULD identify those participating each time a decision is conveyed to the WG.
+To avoid confusion, the contact point SHOULD identify those participating each time the contact conveys the ANDG recommendations to the WG.

 ## ANDG Membership